 Minnesota does not need tax hikes

-Last month, American Experiment economist John Phelan made the case for no tax hikes in light of the fact that Minnesota’s January revenues were higher than projected.
+Last month, American Experiment economist John Phelan explained that Minnesota does not need tax hikes, especially since January revenues were higher than projected.
 As he explained,

 A new forecast for 2022-2023 is due later this month.
 There is pretty widespread agreement that it will see that $1.3 billion deficit disappear.
 If it does vanish, so will any vestige of an excuse Gov. Walz has to hike taxes.